mikaelvesavuori/figmagic/README.md

 **Please note:** Figmagic requires that your document structure is identical to what I show in the template at [https://www.figma.com/community/file/821094451476848226/Figmagic-%E2%80%94-Design-System-for-Tokens](https://www.figma.com/community/file/821094451476848226/Figmagic-%E2%80%94-Design-System-for-Tokens).

-Figmagic is compiled to ES6, so you should have Node 10 or later for it to work.
+Figmagic is compiled from Typescript to ES6, so you should have Node 10 or later for it to work on your machine.

 _Built initially as an internal handoff tool for [Humblebee](https://www.humblebee.se)._